tungdaohunre/Wave-fences-physical-numercial-modelling/README.md

 There are also many numerical models that can be suitable for simulating coastal hydralic problems, such as Sbeach, Xbeach, Duros Plus, Litpack, Genesis, Unibest-CL, Delft3D, Telemac, EFDC.

+3. SWASH Exercises
+Before practicing, it is recommendedn that users should read the User Manual and examples on the official website of SWASH.
+Also, the brief guideline for installation, interpretation of commnand files and bathymetry for 1D simulation can be found [here](https://colab.research.google.com/drive/1M7YrSOv6xSdRSPI2K2ttvPI689O7bMaU).

+In this practice, users successfully run 1D test of wave propagation to the shore from the water depth of 10 m.
+The forshore slope is 1:10, uniform and rectangular.
+Still water level is 0.0 m.
+The wave conditions are regular with Hrms = 1.0 m, and T = 5.5 seconds.

+The outputs are wave height at 8 m, 5 m, and 1 m water depth.
+And calculating wave heights, wavelengths, and wave periods at the same locations from elevation results.

+The python scripts will be given in the Exercise 02 directory.